 “For the law of the Spirit of life in Christ, Jesus has made me free from the law of sin and death.
 For what the law could not do in that it was weak through the flesh, God did by sending His own Son in the likeness of sinful flesh, on account of sin: He condemned sin in the flesh, that the righteous requirement of the law might be fulfilled in us who do not walk according to the flesh but according to the Spirit” (Romans 8:2-4).

 truly righteousness would have been by the law

-The law demands perfect righteousness but it cannot give eternal life.
+The law demands perfect righteousness, but it cannot give eternal life.
 It did not have the wherewithal to give that life.
-Some people look in a mirror but they do not profit by what they see because they do not wash their face!
-Law simply proves to us that we are sinful.
+Some people look in a mirror, but they do not profit from what they see because they do not wash their faces!
+Law proves to us that we are sinful.
 It cannot make us accept the grace of God.

 “Therefore by the deeds of the law no flesh will be justified in His sight, for by the law is the knowledge of sin.
 But now the righteousness of God apart from the law is revealed, being witnessed by the Law and the Prophets, even the righteousness of God, through faith in Jesus Christ, to all and on all who believe” (Romans 3:20-22).

 God gives eternal life to those who trust in Christ’s death to obtain forgiveness for sin.